 Emphasizes the value of human diversity in order to provide safe, high-quality care.
-Discussion of the nurse generalist's practice in a multicultural environment providing culturally appropriate care across settings is included in study.
+Discussion of the health care provider's practice in a multicultural environment providing culturally appropriate care across settings is included in study.
 Students are expected to immerse themselves in a culture other than their own through an intercultural experience.
 EXPECTATION: Students should plan for additional costs for transportation and other expenses, which may vary from \$500 to \$3,500.
 CONSENT: Instructor.
 PREREQUISITE: NURS 4451, NURS 4470.
 COREQUISITE: NURS 4521, NURS 4960, NURS 4970.
+SAME AS: PUBH 4950.
 OFFERED: Sem.
-II, 2020-21.
+II.